leonardopl/leonardopl.github.io/README.md

 Get some key facts and the current weather of any country!
 Built with ReactJS using axios to get familiar with promises and querying data through REST API.

 ### [Other assortment of apps](https://github.com/leonardopl/full-stack-open-2020/)
-Other assortment of apps built as exercises for the [Full Stack Open course](https://fullstackopen.com/en/) from Helsinki University.
+Small apps built as exercises for the [Full Stack Open course](https://fullstackopen.com/en/) from Helsinki University.